|Index|SAP Edge Integration Cell on SUSE

 6.1 Preparation

-To have a highly available Rancher Prime setup, you need a load balancer for your Rancher Prime nodes.
-This section describes how to set up a custom load balancer using haproxy.
-If you already have a load balancer, you can use that to make Rancher Prime highly available.
+To provide a highly available SUSE Rancher Prime setup, you need a load balancer for your SUSE Rancher Prime nodes.
+If you already have a load balancer, you can use that to make SUSE Rancher Prime highly available.

-If you do not plan to set up a highly available Rancher Prime cluster, you can skip this section.
+If you do not plan to set up a highly available SUSE Rancher Prime cluster, you can skip this section.

-6.1.1 Installing an haproxy-based load balancer
+6.1.1 Installing a haproxy-based load balancer

-Set up a virtual machine or a bare metal server with SUSE Linux Enterprise Server and SUSE Linux Enterprise High Availability or use SUSE Linux Enterprise Server for SAP Applications.
+Set up a virtual machine or a bare metal server with SUSE Linux Enterprise Server and SUSE Linux Enterprise High Availability or use SUSE Linux Enterprise Server for SAP applications.
 Install the haproxy package.

-$ zypper in haproxy
+sudo zypper in haproxy

 Create the configuration for haproxy.
 Find an example configuration file for haproxy below and adapt for the actual environment.

-# cat <<EOF > /etc/haproxy/haproxy.cfg
+sudo cat <<EOF > /etc/haproxy/haproxy.cfg

 global